Last Updated: Dec. 26, 2013

 - Information you provide us when you enter promotions or sweepstakes offered by Debt.org (such as your full name, physical address and email address).

 We also collect demographic information such as gender, ZIP code, or any information that is not tied to your personal information.
 In addition, we might receive information about you from other online or offline sources and may add that information to your existing account.
 We keep your information for an indefinite period of time.
-By using our site and by submitting your information, you agree that we, our partners or our affiliates can market or advertise other products and services to your.
+By using our website and by submitting your information, you agree that we, our business associates or our affiliates can market or advertise other products and services to you.

 Information Sharing and Disclosure